broadinstitute/cromwell/README.md

 If not specified the refresh interval will default to 2 seconds.

 Cromwell can also be configured to ignore particularly old raw data via the configuration value `services.MetadataService.metadata-summary-timestamp-minimum`.
 This prevents Cromwell from attempting to scan and summarize data that has already been added to its internal summary table.
+This setting is optional, if not specified Cromwell will scan all raw data for summary refresh on startup.

 ```
 services {